Feel free to click on one of the links in this section to jump to the material you are looking for:

 .R ZRQGC0 ↵ ZRQGC0.BIN DRSSM-G2 CZRQG-C-0 RD/RX Disk Summary Diagnostic UNIT IS RQDXn RSTRT ADR 145702 DR>START ↵ CHANGE HW (L) ?
 Y ↵ # UNITS (D) ?
 1 ↵ UNIT 0 IP Address (O) 172150 ? ↵ Disk summary diagnostic for RD54,53,52,51,32,31,33 and RX50,33 devices.
 You have the following options: 1 - Controller Information 2 - Drive Information 3 - RCT Information 4 - Data Error List 5 - Salvage Copy 6 - Exit Enter the desired item number: (D) ?
 2 ↵ Drive information selected.
 Now performing 4-step initialization.
 4-step initialization was successful.
 Which drive would you like to bring online?: (D) ?
 0 ↵ Drive number 0 is online.
 Drive type is RD31.
 Logical blocks per track: 1560 (Dec).
 Volume Serial Number is 188, 20466 (Dec) Drive is fixed.
 Drive is not write protected.
 Unit hardware version is 0 (Dec).
 Unit software version is 0 (Dec).
 Logical blocks per track: 17 (Dec).
 Tracks in a group: 4 (Dec).
 Groups in a cylinder: 1 (Dec).
 RCT size in blocks: 3 (Dec).
 Replacement blocks per track: 1 (Dec).
 RCT copies per unit: 1 (Dec).
 Access command on drive number 0 is successful.
 Read command on drive number 0 is successful.
 Disk summary diagnostic for RD54,53,52,51,32,31,33 and RX50,33 devices.
 You have the following options: 1 - Controller Information 2 - Drive Information 3 - RCT Information 4 - Data Error List 5 - Salvage Copy 6 - Exit Enter the desired item number: (D) ?
 3 ↵ RCT information selected.
 Which drive would you like to bring online?: (D) ?
 0 ↵ Drive number 0 is online.
 Drive type is RD31.
 Logical blocks per track: 17 (Dec).
 LBN 0 004200 (O) replaced by non-primary RBN 6.
 (Cyl 33, Head 0 ,Sec 0) LBN 0 010234 (O) replaced by non-primary RBN 11.
 (Cyl 63, Head 2 ,Sec 2) **There are 2 used Rct entries out of a total 100 available.** 2 percent of the Replacement Blocks (RBN's) have been used.
 Disk summary diagnostic for RD54,53,52,51,32,31,33 and RX50,33 devices.
 You have the following options: 1 - Controller Information 2 - Drive Information 3 - RCT Information 4 - Data Error List 5 - Salvage Copy 6 - Exit Enter the desired item number: (D) ?
 4 ↵ Data error list selected.
 For which drive would you like Data Error information?: (D) ?
 0 ↵ LBN size 000000 121130 (Oct) Drive number 0 is online.
 Drive type is RD31.
 Working...
 Please wait Reading LBN 00 006446 (Oct) from drive 0.
 LBN 00 010234 (Oct) - invalid header.
 (Cyl 63, Head 2 ,Sec 2) Reading LBN 00 015220 (Oct) from drive 0.
 Reading LBN 00 023772 (Oct) from drive 0.
 Reading LBN 00 032544 (Oct) from drive 0.
 Reading LBN 00 041316 (Oct) from drive 0.
 Reading LBN 00 050070 (Oct) from drive 0.
 Reading LBN 00 056642 (Oct) from drive 0.
 Reading LBN 00 065414 (Oct) from drive 0.
 Reading LBN 00 074166 (Oct) from drive 0.
 Reading LBN 00 102740 (Oct) from drive 0.
 Reading LBN 00 111512 (Oct) from drive 0.
 Reading LBN 00 120264 (Oct) from drive 0.
 Total LBN's with data error status = 1.
 Disk summary diagnostic for RD54,53,52,51,32,31,33 and RX50,33 devices.
 You have the following options: 1 - Controller Information 2 - Drive Information 3 - RCT Information 4 - Data Error List 5 - Salvage Copy 6 - Exit Enter the desired item number: (D) ?
 6 ↵ PASS ABRTD THS UNIT CZRQG EOP 1 0 TOTAL ERRS DR>EXIT ↵ .

 Probably the most useful aspect of ZRQGxx is Option 3 (“RCT Information”).
 This tells us how many faulty LBNs are on the drive, and how many spare LBNs still exist.
 Note this varies depending on the drive type.
-For example, the ST-225 (RD31) has 100 spare LBNs available, and the ST-251 has 200 spare LBNs available.
+For example, the ST-412 (RD31) has 144 spare LBNs available, the ST-225 (RD31) has 100 spare LBNs available, and the ST-251 has 200 spare LBNs available.

 When I first put this webpage together, I did not have any “real” RX50 or RX33 drives.
 I now do (as of October 2015).
 I have 2 x RX33s, and based on the labelling and PCB markings, it is clear these are re-badged Teac FD-55GFRs.
 The full model number of mine is FD-55GFR-557-U. However, it is quite possible that other FD-55GFR variants were used from time to time, as I’ve encountered quite a few different TEAC branded variants over the past 10 years.